Lancerider/react-node-challenge/README.md

 ## 🦶 Steps

-- Fork this repo into a private repository
 - Run cypress and see how it fails miserably 💔
 - Complete the code
 - Run cypress and see how it passes 💚